Camora0/MojaveMoProblems/README.md

 Manual changes to files such as archives and text documents\
 PC file-structuring vernacular

-if you lack any of these, we highly recommend [This short, easy to read almanac.](https://www.dummies.com/book/technology/computers/pcs/pcs-for-dummies-13th-edition-281811/)

 ## Requirements & Prerequisites

 ### Requirements, Hardware